hammerjs/hammer.js/README.md

 The `touchAction` option accepts the `auto`, `pan-y`, `pan-x` and `none` values, just like the css property.
 By default it tries to read the value from the element (set by you stylesheet), and if not found it is set to `pan-y`.

-##### .enable(), .disable(), .stop() and .destroy()
+##### .enable(Boolean) and .destroy()
 When disabled, it doesn't send any input events to the recognizers.
-When you call `stop`, the current session will be stopped immediately.
 Calling the destroy method unbinds all events and input events and makes the manager unusable.

-##### .add(recognizer), .get(recognizer) and .remove(recognizer)
+##### .add(Recognizer), .get(Recognizer) and .remove(Recognizer)
 Add a new `Recognizer` instance to the Manager.
 The order of adding is also the order of the recognizers being executed.
 Just like the `get` method, it returns the added `Recognizer` instance.

 The `get` and `remove` methods takes the event name (from a recognizer) or a recognizer instance as an argument.

 ##### .on(events, handler) and .off(events, [handler])
 Listen to events triggered by the added recognizers, or remove the binded events.
 Accepts multiple events seperated by a space.

 ### Hammer.Recognizer(options)
 Every Recognizer extends from this class.
 Below are the only methods you would need.
 The options are different for most of the recognizers, but all have the property `event` and `pointers`,

 `event` is used as the triggered event (like `swipe` or `pan`), and as the lookup field when calling `Manager.get()`.
 `pointers` is the amount of touches/pointers the recognizer requires.

-##### .enable(), .disable() and remove()
+##### .enable(Boolean)
 When disabled, it doesn't send any input events to the recognizer.
 The recognizer is enabled by default.
-When calling `remove`, it will be un-registered from the manager.

-##### .join(recognizer) and .separate(recognizer)
+##### .recognizeWith(Recognizer) and .dontRecognizeWith(Recognizer)
 Run the recognizer simultaneous with the given other recognizer.
 This is usable for like combining a pan with a swipe at the end, or a pinch with the ability to rotate the target as well.
 It accepts a recognizer's event name or it's instance as an argument.

 ## Further notes
 Developed by [Jorik Tangelder](http://twitter.com/jorikdelaporik) in his spare time and at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.
 It's recommended to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.